 Striking these points accurately can leave the attacker incapable of effective attack and movement.
 Krav Maga emphasizes that there is no etiquette or gentleness when it comes to a threat against your life — and moves that attack the groin, eyes, and throat are all acceptable in this system.

-The main ethics of the system disallow the use of violence and moves learnt for anything apart from self defense, so the followers of true Krav Maga are not dangerous and aim to diffuse the tension in a potentially violent situation.
+The primary ethics of the system disallow the use of violence and moves learned for anything apart from self-defense, so the followers of true Krav Maga are not dangerous and aim to diffuse the tension in a potentially violent situation.

 Apart from being an incredibly accessible defense system for those with no prior martial arts experience, the Krav Maga system can provide many benefits to those who practice it.

-With the entire body being used for strength and protection, the self-defence techniques taught can be counted as a warm up, work out, and cool down, with a splash of cardio and strength training too!
+With the entire body being used for strength and protection, the self-defense techniques taught can be counted as a warm-up, workout, and cool down, with a splash of cardio and strength training too!
 The power drills can be intense and amped up as needed.

 The world can often be an unsafe place regardless of who you are and what you do, and with self-defense training and skills in your toolkit, you may be able to feel more confident and safe in your abilities to protect yourself and those you love.